kodekloudhub/terraform-challenges/challenge-1/README.md

     Refer to the provider documentation for [kubernetes_service](https://registry.terraform.io/providers/hashicorp/kubernetes/2.11.0/docs/resources/service)

     Now this one's a bit tricky.
-We need to associate the service with the label assinged to the pods of the deployment.
+We need to associate the service with the label assigned to the pods of the deployment.
 This means that the section

     ```
     spec {